Taxiozaurus/hailstorm/README.md

 * Sane typography with zipf spread
 * Variable and calculation based colors

+Make sure to check `todo` for progress info.

 Additionally framework ships with a select set of Vanilla JS modules to augment your design game.

 * Hoverable popups and tooltips